hayat-khan-space/-asksmartai-privacy/index.md

 ## 📘 Overview

-AskSmartAI is an educational app that enables users to ask questions via text or voice and receive intelligent responses powered by artificial intelligence.
+AskAI is an educational app that enables users to ask questions via text or voice and receive intelligent responses powered by artificial intelligence.
 We value your privacy and are committed to being transparent about how your information is handled.

 ---

 ## 📲 Data We Collect

-AskSmartAI **does not collect or store any personal data** from users.
+AskAI **does not collect or store any personal data** from users.

 However, to generate responses to user queries, the app:
 - Sends the text of your question to our **private server**